 Once I got a taste of a healthy lifestyle, I was eager to learn more.
 I pursued my 200-hour Yoga Teacher Certification, which led to a mbg Functional Nutrition Coach Certification, followed by my Breathwork & Mediation Certification and finally the National Board for Health and wellness prep course and exam.

 The more I learned and incorporated those lessons into my daily life, the less chronic stress I held onto and the more I was able to see how life-changing these practices can be.

 Now I want to help you tackle YOUR stress.

 If you are a go-getter in the business world, trying to figure out the balance between a productive career and a happy life, I know firsthand how hard it can be.
-I've put together a starter kit for you to kick off your Stress Less journey.

 You are an achiever, taking command of your projects at work; you can apply that same go-getter spirit to take command of your stress.
 I am here to guide you in becoming the CEO of your Stress.

 Get in touch, and let's put you back in the C-Suite of your own life (I saved you a corner office).

 Send me an email firstname.lastname@example.org or book a call directly by hitting the "I'm Interested" button.